You are here:

 Pass It On: A Resource-Full Guide to Donating Usable Stuff

-Since 1997, Pass It On: A Resource-Full Guide to Donating Usable Stuff has been helping thousands of people pass on their unwanted but usable items to those in need.
-This new on-line version of our popular booklet lists community service organizations that use donated items to support their work.
-These organizations work on behalf of youth, seniors, the homeless and others in Cuyahoga County.
+Since 1997, the District's book Pass It On: A Resource-Full Guide to Donating Usable Stuff has been helping many people pass on their unwanted but usable items to those in need.
+This online version of our popular booklet lists community service organizations that use donated items to support their work.
+These organizations work on behalf of youth, seniors, the homeless and others in Cuyahoga County and the surrounding area.

 Tips on Donating Usable Stuff

-When donating your unwanted items make sure they are clean and are in usable, working condition.
-You must call the organization you have selected before dropping off your items.
+When donating your unwanted items make sure they are clean and in usable, working condition.
+Call the organization before dropping off your items.
 Donations that have not been arranged or have been left after hours can become "uncharitable" donations if they are not needed or are unusable.

-While Pass It On lists 138 places to donate unwanted items in Cuyahoga County, it is not exhaustive.
-Other donation possibilities exist in your local school, church, theater company, nursing home and library.
-Be creative and think of who might benefit from your unwanted items
+This is not an exhaustive list.
+Other donation possibilities exist at your local school, church, theater company, pet shelter, nursing home or library.
+Be creative and think of who might benefit from your unwanted items.

 Is My Donation Tax Deductible?